 A Word from the Author

-Although I grew up in a Christian environment and went to church (a lot!) growing up, it was at camp that I became convinced that Jesus Christ was real.
+Although I was raised in a Christian environment and went to church (a lot!) growing up, it was at camp that I became convinced that Jesus Christ was real.
 It was there that Christian love was lived out before my eyes 24 hours a day.
-Despite the heat, the bugs, the outhouses, and the pranks, staff members chose to spend 7 days or 14 days or even 21 days with kids because they were convinced that it was important–essential–to share the gospel of Jesus Christ with the next generation.
+Despite the heat, the bugs, the primitive outhouses, and the pranks, staff members chose to spend 7 days or 14 days or even 21 days with kids because they were convinced that it was important–essential–to share the gospel of Jesus Christ with the next generation.

 I don’t remember what anyone said during Bible Exploration, and I didn’t even like those mandatory 45 minutes each day.
 I was there for the archery and riflery and swimming and singing and sleeping on a bunkbed.
 But God used that camp experience to work in my heart.
 Over time he changed me.
 Now, though I still love the activities and singing and campfires and fun, Bible Exploration is my favorite part of camp.
 To look into God’s Word together, to explore its message, to discover its Author, and to realize that Jesus is the fulfillment, the pinnacle, the very heart of it all is one of the most exciting and satisfying things in all of life.